jackfrost68/Analyzing_Yelp_Data_using_K-Means_Clustering/README.md

 After plotting it, there's little evidence that outliers had significant changes to the elbow chart

-After rerunning the model with 471 less outliers,
+After rerunning the model with the new outlier-less data set, I get the clusters below;